Bayesian Trend Filtering via Proximal Markov Chain Monte Carlo: Proximal MCMC

 Under additional assumptions on $g$, the surrogate density \Eqn{surrogate} is proper and converges to the original density \Eqn{original} in total-variation norm~\citep{durmus2018efficient}.
 Moreover, if $g$ is Lipschitz, then the total-variation norm of \Eqn{original} and \Eqn{surrogate} is bounded linearly in $\lambda$.
 The MYULA algorithm simply applies ULA to the surrogate density \Eqn{surrogate}:

 where $\V{\zeta}_{l+1}$ is $n$-dimensional Brownian motion and $\gamma$ is the step size of ULA.
 A Metropolis-Hastings correction step can be added to remove the asymptotic bias associated with Euler-Maruyama discretization that is common to Langevin algorithms.
-A recent extension of the MYULA algorithm is to combine several gradient evaluations to accelerate its convergence (SK-ROCK) \citep{pereyra2020accelerating}.
+An extension of the MYULA algorithm is to combine several gradient evaluations to accelerate its convergence (SK-ROCK) \citep{pereyra2020accelerating}.
+The recent review paper \cite{durmus2022proximal} provides an overview for proximal MCMC methods and their applications in imaging inverse problems.

-A hallmark application of proximal MCMC is Bayesian image deblurring, where $\V{\beta}$ is a high-dimensional latent image, $f$ is the negative log-likelihood that models blurring and additive Gaussian noise that together corrupt the latent image, and $g$ is a total variation penalty that incentivizes the recovery of a latent image with sharp edges~\citep{durmus2018efficient,pereyra2020accelerating}.
+A hallmark application of proximal MCMC is Bayesian image deblurring, where $\V{\beta}$ is a high-dimensional latent image, $f$ is the negative log-likelihood that models blurring and additive Gaussian noise that together corrupt the latent image, and $g$ is a total variation penalty that incentivizes the recovery of a latent image with sharp edges~\citep{durmus2018efficient,pereyra2020accelerating,durmus2022proximal}.
 In this context, the posterior of interest is

 where $\M{H}$ is a blur operator, $\operatorname{TV}(\V{\beta})$ is the total-variation semi-norm of $\V{\beta}$~\citep{chambolle2004algorithm}, $\V{y}$ is the corrupted image signal we observe, $\sigma^2$ is the noise variance, and $\alpha$ is a positive regularization parameter that trades off the emphasis between data fit and smoothness in the estimated image.
-In the framework of \cite{durmus2018efficient} and \citet{pereyra2020accelerating}, the variance $\sigma^2$ and the regularization parameter $\alpha$ need to be manually selected by an expert or determined by an external method.
-In this work, we propose to use a new construct that we refer to as epigraph priors and HMC sampling to incorporate $\sigma^2$ and $\alpha$ into posterior inference in the context of $\ell_1$-trend filtering.
+In the framework of \cite{durmus2018efficient} and \citet{pereyra2020accelerating}, the variance $\sigma^2$ and the regularization parameter $\alpha$ need to be manually selected by an expert or determined by an empirical Bayesian method \citep{vidal2020maximum,de2020maximum}.
+In this work, we propose to use a new construct that we refer to as epigraph priors and HMC sampling to incorporate $\sigma^2$ and $\alpha$ into posterior inference in the context of Bayesian trend filtering.
 Consequently, this work demonstrates how proximal MCMC can be applied as a statistical methodology in a unified and complete Bayesian framework. \Fig{pbtfimage} illustrates four examples of posterior fits using our fully Bayesian proximal MCMC method for trend filtering.